Emiquon National Wildlife Refuge: Current resources

 In April 2008, the University of Illinois at Springfield opened a field station at Emiquon to conduct research and monitor restoration progress.

 Illinois Route 78 and Illinois Route 97 run through the Emiquon Project.
 The state highways run concurrently in the Project region.

+The Emiquon Preserve visitor area is open year-round from sunrise to sunset.
+There are over 2 miles of trails and two observation decks for viewing wildlife.